edgeimpulse/courseware-embedded-machine-learning/README.md

 A Google account is required for [Google Colab](https://colab.research.google.com/).

-An Edge Impulse is required for the [Edge Ipmulse Studio](https://edgeimpulse.com/).
+An Edge Impulse is required for the [Edge Impulse Studio](https://edgeimpulse.com/).

 Students will need to install the latest [Arduino IDE](https://www.arduino.cc/en/software).